AniFem welcomes healthy discussion, debate, and general excited flailing about your fav shows and characters.

 - Above all, come here in good faith.
 The name of the site is Anime Feminist; we wouldn’t print comments by people who come here just to talk about how bad anime is, and the same goes for feminism.
 You don’t need to identify as a feminist to comment here, or even as an anime fan, just be sympathetic to and supportive of both those positions.

 These are some simple rules of basic human decency, so it should be super easy for you to follow them!

 With that in mind, we reserve the right to delete the comments of anyone who does not manage to follow them, ban anyone who doesn’t even attempt to, and shut down any comments section entirely should moderating it become too time-consuming or difficult.

-It is particularly important to us that marginalized readers, including women, POC, LGBTQ+ and non-binary people, feel welcomed and comfortable in these comments sections.
-If you feel unwelcome or uncomfortable here for any reason please contact us with as many specifics as you can and give us the chance to improve this space for you.
+It is particularly important to us that marginalized readers feel welcome and comfortable in these comments sections.
+If you feel unwelcome or uncomfortable here for any reason, please contact us with as many specifics as you can and give us the chance to improve this space for you.